From 2010 to 2019, overdose deaths among Veterans increased by 53% resulting in 4,865 Veteran deaths in 2019.

 Serving in combat can cause significant disabilities – about 1.8 million Veterans who served in Iraq and Afghanistan have suffered lost limbs, paralysis, or brain and spinal cord injuries.
 Sometimes, physicians prescribe opioids to manage the acute pain associated with these injuries or the severe chronic pain that results.

-Because opioids are potent, there is a risk for overdose or addiction for anyone; thus it is important to take them carefully and according to provider’s directions.7 Furthermore, if opioids are taken for an extended period of time, tolerance can develop and higher doses are needed to feel the same effects, in turn increasing risk for an overdose.
+Because opioids are potent, there is a risk for overdose or addiction for anyone.
+It is important to take them carefully and according to the provider’s directions..
+If you take opioids for an extended period of time, tolerance can develop.
+Higher doses are then needed to feel the same effects, in turn increasing the risk of an overdose.

-Returning to civilian life after deployment can be complicated and overwhelming in a number of ways, including:
+Returning to civilian life after deployment is complicated and overwhelming in a number of ways, including:

 Family dynamics.
 While the Veteran is away roles often get reassigned.
 Thus, there is a period of transition during which they reestablish their place within their families and communities.